CookingMeister/festival-social-hub/README.md

 # Acceptance Criteria

+**Main**

-GIVEN  this is a festival driven social application
+GIVEN this is a festival minded application

-WHEN I see the customfestivalwear logo of the main page
+WHEN I see the customfestivalwear.ca logo of the main page

-THEN A photo carousel will start to rotate through available products
+THEN A photo carousel will start to rotate through Best Sellers

-WHEN I click on the image

-THEN it will display the item title, size and description

 WHEN I click on a shortcut button

 THEN I am directed to either festival event news, festival tricks, tips and hacks or an amazon store specialized in festival gear.

+**Register**

+WHEN I click register

+THEN I am brought to the registration page that asks my name, email and for a password to be created

+WHEN click submit

+THEN I am automatically brought to my profile page

+**Profile**

-WHEN I go to the marketplace
+WHEN I go to the Profile page

+THEN I can add and update sections name, username, about me, favorite festival and a place to upload their profile image

+WHEN I am happy with my profile i can click submit to save

+THEN if i change my mind I can click delete

+**Admin**

+WHEN I go to Admin Page

+THEN I can see a product form where i am able to update price, title, description, stock and add or delete items

+WHEN I scroll to the bottom

+THEN I see a Users form where i am able to update and delete users

+**Art Market**

+WHEN I go to The Art Market

 THEN I can click on each drop down menu searching by style, size or bestsellers

 WHEN I find the item I want to purchase

-THEN I click the Add to Cart Button to purhcase
+THEN I click the Add to Cart Button to purchase

-WHEN I click on the nav bar link Profile

-THEN I am directed to my profile that shows my picture, name, username, favourite festivals, my socials and my spotify playlists.

-WHEN I click on Albums

-THEN I am am able to view, add, delete or create albums by uploading my photos
+THEN  I am brought to the checkout form

-WHEN I tag them as public

-THEN the photos are circulated through the public album on the mainpage

-WHEN I tag them as private

-THEN the photo remain on the profile page albums only viewed by me

-WHEN I click on the bulliten board

-THEN I see the top posts made by people in the network and my festival friends

-WHEN I want to add a friend

-THEN I can use the search bar to type in their name or username if they are part of the network

-WHEN I see they are not part of the network

-THEN I can send them an email invite to join customfestivalwear.ca

-WHEN I find my friend

-THEN I can click the add friend button and they will be added to your personal network and your feed will cycle through all your friends posts along with the tops posts from anyone in the network

-WHEN I see a post I like

-THEN I can click on the like button and/or the comment button and click submit to post the comment

-WHEN I want to post text or a photo

-THEN I click add post to upload my photo or write my text using hashtags to organize my post

-WHEN I click on the nav bar link Design

-THEN I am brought to a page with ai-assisted u-design where I use a paint application to desgin clothing, shoes or accessories only assisted by AI, I see a carousel album of outfits already posted by users, a text box to assist the AI using a MAX 50 characters and a box where my image will be generated

-WHEN I am happy with my drawing
+WHEN I add my personal and payment information and click submit

-THEN I will give a short descriptor (example:make it rainbow, sparkly on brunette female= 43 characters with spaces) and click submit

-WHEN the AI is done generating the image

-THEN it will display in the frame and will be asked to tag public or private

-WHEN I choose public

-THEN the image will be circulated through on the album in the bottom corner carousel for the public

-WHEN I choose private

-THEN it will populate in my U-Design Album on your profile page only for me to view

-WHEN I click the main link on the nav bar

-THEN I will be brought back tot he main page with the public albums, available products and news links
+THEN I am brought to the Order Confirmation Modal  that displays my cart items plus tax and shipping and the personal and payment information with a randomly generated order confirmation number

 # Built-With